-My friend Cody and I agree that vacations and travel are not the same things even though they share similar components.
-He has some great thoughts on what makes them different.
-Vacation tends to be about a week, a little less costly and more about relaxation, visiting folks and smaller scale adventures.
-Travel tends to be 2 weeks or longer, a little more expensive, usually a more adventurous itinerary and takes us farther from home.
-Although travel can be more rigorous, it is a great way to explore a country and it’s culture and can be an unforgettable experience.
+My friend and I agree that vacations and travel are not the same things even though they share similar components.
+Vacation tends to be about a week, more about relaxation, visiting folks and smaller scale adventures.
+Travel tends to mean longer trips that take you farther from home with more complex itineraries.
+Although travel can be more rigorous, it usually provides more unforgettable experiences.

-Everybody needs to do Disney World with the fam, visit the National Parks, or do what Kenny Chesney prescribes and just check out to “Some Beach” somewhere.
+Everybody needs to do Disney World with the fam or visit the National Parks.
+A lot like to do what Kenny Chesney prescribes and just check out to “Some Beach” somewhere.
 Whether it is Myrtle Beach, the Bahamas or Florida, people love to spread out a towel, soak up some sun and play in the surf.
 If you blend that up with some margaritas and local cuisine you have a fine vacation indeed.

 After a vacation people tend to feel more relaxed and refreshed.
 Their mood is elevated as they return to day-to-day living.
 They share some photos of sand castles and family and laugh about wrong turns or small misadventures.
 It renews the soul.

 After you come home from traveling, you feel different somehow.
-You have seen things, done things that couldn’t be captured by mere photographs or expressed by words.
+You have seen and experienced things that couldn’t be captured by mere photographs or expressed by words.
 You put away your cell phone and laptop and lived in the moment.
-Maybe you stood in a museum in front of a painting you had always admired in awe of its purity and that you were right there able to see it up close, breathed in the smell of lemons wafting through the air in Italy, or had your eyes widen with surprise upon your first view of the Alps as you crested a hill.
-These are things you can never really explain to others.
-They are the memories that are only for you and they create an inner glow.
-These are the memories that fill your heart and soul.
-But be warned, it’s addictive.
+Maybe you stood in a museum in front of a painting you had always admired, or breathed in the smell of lemons wafting through the air in Italy, or had your eyes widen with surprise upon your first view of the Alps as you crested a hill.
+These are things you can never really fully explain to others.
+They are the memories that are only for you and they create an inner glow when you think of them.
+They fill your heart and soul.
+But be warned, travel is addictive.
 Once you take that first bite of real travel, you will want to go again…you will NEED to go again.